afbrown1216/portfolioAB/README.md

 my developer skills.
 Others can use this to see my progress overtime and also share tips on how to make things better.

+While creating this page I used Bootstrap classes and grid system.
+Bootstrap made the page dynamic, mobile ready and easy to include simple css styling to the webpage.
+I had some difficulty with the grid on the portfolio page but eventauuly figured out sub rows in rows.

+I was not able to make my footer sticky constiently and will update once I find the correct method.

 ## Installation

 ### Steps  to installation